a. Affiliate member organizations:

 The following organizations are affiliate organization members of the Foundation.
 Each organization is represented by a duly authorized person who shall hold position as Board Director until replaced by a new Director to the Board from that respective affiliate member organization.
 Pursuant to the Bylaws these individuals shall constitute the first Board of Directors of the Johnson County Kansas Heritage Foundation, to-wit:

-Gary L. Hicks, President
+Gary L. Hicks, Treasurer

 President, Kansas City Area Historic Trails Association